 Apart from adding images, videos, or embedding social media posts, every post on Medium looks the same.
 It’s like posting on Facebook—your text and images are different—but every post has basically the same layout and design.

-With Medium, there are no themes, apps, or plugins to customize your posts.
+With Medium, there are no themes, apps, or plugins to customize your posts, which does make it one of the most simple free blogging platforms on the market today.

 No (Real) Monetization

-Medium is not a platform you can use to monetize.
+Medium is not a platform you can use to monetize your blog.
 There’s no option for ads or eCommerce.
-It’s explicitly against the rules to, “advertise or promote third-party products, services, or brands through Medium posts, publications, or letters”
+It’s explicitly against the rules to, “advertise or promote third-party products, services, or brands through Medium posts, publications, or letters,” but you can still promote your blog content with tactics like blogger outreach.

 You Don’t Have a Blog of Your Own

-With Medium, you don’t have to take care of the upkeep of a blog which could be a plus for some.
+With Medium as your free blog site, you don’t have to take care of the upkeep of a blog which could be a plus for some.
 On the other hand, you ultimately have no control over the content that you publish.

 Let me be clear.
-With Medium, you’re publishing on someone else’s site.
+With Medium, you’re publishing on someone else’s website.
 That means they have control over the way things are presented.

 That’s one of the biggest reasons why hosting your own blog (where you’re in control) is the smartest way to start a blog.

-Blogger is another solid option for free blogging sites designed for those who want a free blog to test the waters on.
+Blogger is another solid (yet slightly outdated) option for free blogging sites designed for those who want a free blog to test the waters on.

 Purchased by Google back in 2003, with this free blogging site—instead of actually owning your own site, you’re more-or-less renting it from Google.